Is a website worth it for a small trade business?

 "It's too expensive"

 It isn't, once you stop comparing it to nothing and start comparing it to one job.
-A one-off one-pager is £395, not a monthly drain, and the cheapest sensible version covers what most trades need.
+A one-pager is £50 every four weeks, a fraction of what a lead platform charges, and the cheapest plan covers what most trades need.
 If price is the worry, the answer isn't to skip a site, it's to buy a focused one rather than an over-built one.
 The cheapest trade website that doesn't look cheap walks through exactly where to spend and where not to.

 "I haven't got time to deal with it"